 The organization as a system will be studied with emphasis on the external environment, performance measurement, structure (including contingency theory of organization design), bureaucracy, and the impact of behavioral aspects on organization theory.
-Prerequisite: BUS 201, 202, 221, 222, 300, 302, 330, and GEC Computer Literacy.
-Fall S2, Spring.
+Prerequisites with grade of C- or better: BUS 300, 302, 306, and 330.
+Fall evening S2, Spring.